 What You'll Need

-Japanese Sweet Potato (about 2) with red skins
+Japanese Sweet Potato (about 2 not fat or round) with red skins

-- Wash sweet potatoes with a vegetable brush (you may peel if you like).
+Wash sweet potatoes with a vegetable brush (usually eaten with the skin on) you may peel if you like).

-- Microwave on High for about 3 to 5 minutes depending on the width of your potatoes (mine were about 1 1/2 inch diameter, 3 min. was fine).
+Microwave on High for about 3 to 5 minutes depending on the width of your potatoes (mine were about 1 1/2 inch diameter, 3 minutes was enough time).

-- In skillet, heat oil to medium hot, add the sweet potatoes and butter and stir once so all sides of potatoes are coated with the oil.
+In a skillet, heat oil to medium hot, add the sweet potatoes and butter and stir once so all sides of the potatoes are coated with the oil.
 Cook until one side is done, then turn potatoes over (be careful not to break apart).

-- Remove oil from the skillet.
+Remove oil from the skillet.
 Add the maple syrup.
-Cook, stirring constantly until it thickens enough that the syrup coats a spoon and slowly drops into pan.
+Cook, stirring constantly until it thickens enough that the syrup coats a spoon and slowly drops back into the pan.
 Pour the maple syrup over the sweet potatoes to coat completely.
 Cool.